1920 Nebi Musa riots: Accusations of British complicity

 In Hebrew the incidents were described as meoraot, connoting targeted attacks reminiscent of what had often occurred especially in Russia, whereas Palestinian Arabs referred to them as an heroic witness to an 'Arab Revolt'.
 The use of the word pogrom to describe such outbreaks of communal violence bore with it the implication that the governing authorities, in this case the British administration, had actively connived in an anti-Jewish riot.
 The term drew an analogy between the classic form such actions took in Eastern Europe, where Jews were the victims of racist, anti-Semitic terror campaigns supported by the ruling authorities, with the situation in Palestine where Zionism was promoting a colonial adventure that was ethnically exclusive and challenged local Arab nationalist aspirations.

-It was asserted soon after, by Chaim Weizmann and British army Lieutenant Colonel Richard Meinertzhagen, that Haj Amin al-Husseini had been put up to inciting the riot by British Field-marshal Allenby's Chief of Staff, Colonel Bertie Harry Waters-Taylor, to demonstrate to the world that Arabs would not tolerate a Jewish homeland in Palestine.
-The assertion was never proven, and Meinertzhagen was dismissed.
+It was asserted soon after, by Chaim Weizmann and Lieutenant-colonel Richard Meinertzhagen, that Haj Amin al-Husseini had been put up to inciting the riot by Field Marshal Edmund Allenby's chief of staff, Colonel Bertie Harry Waters-Taylor, to demonstrate to the world that Arabs would not tolerate a Jewish homeland in Palestine.
+Their assertions were never substantiated, and Meinertzhagen was discharged.

 The Zionist Commission noted that before the riots Arab milkmen started to demand their customers in Meah Shearim pay them on the spot, explaining that they would no longer be serving the Jewish neighbourhood.
 Christian storekeepers had marked their shops in advance with the sign of the cross so that they would not be mistakenly looted.
 A previous commission report also accused Storrs of inciting the Arabs, blaming him for sabotaging attempts to purchase the Western Wall as well.
-A petition circulated among American citizens and presented to their consul protested that the British had prevented Jews from defending themselves.
+A petition circulated among American citizens and presented to their consul protested that British authorities had prevented Jews from defending themselves.

 After the violence broke out, Ze'ev Jabotinsky met Military Governor Storrs and suggested deployment of his volunteers, but his request was rejected.
 Storrs confiscated his pistol and demanded to know the location of his other weapons, threatening to arrest him for possessing a firearm.
 Later, Storrs changed his mind and asked for 200 volunteers to report to the police headquarters to be sworn in as deputies.
 After they arrived and the administering of the oath had begun, orders came to cease and he sent them away.
 Arab volunteers had also been invited, and were likewise sent away.

 On Sunday night, the first day of the riots, several dozen rioters were arrested, but on Monday morning they were allowed to attend morning prayers and were then released.
 On Monday evening, after martial law was declared, the soldiers were evacuated from the Old City, a step described in the Palin Report as "an error of judgment".

 After the riots, Storrs visited Menachem Ussishkin, the new head of the Zionist Commission, to express "regrets for the tragedy that has befallen us".